The Largest Marine Catastrophe on the Great Lakes

 The Massive Storm Hits Lake Huron and Michigan’s Thumb

-The storm swept down and fastened its grip on the Thumb area on Sunday afternoon, November 9.
+The storm swept down and fastened its grip on the Thumb area on Sunday afternoon, November 9th.
 Towards evening the wind grew in velocity, and streetcars in Port Huron were stopped in their tracks by huge snowdrifts.
-The lightship, believed to be so securely moored as proof against all storms, was torn away from its fastenings and lifted over to the Canadian side, where it was stranded.
+The lightship, believed to be so securely moored against all storms, was torn away from its fastenings and lifted to the Canadian side, where it was stranded.

 Unknown to most was a low-pressure front creeping north in a counter-clockwise motion up from Lake Erie.
 By early evening Sunday, cities along the southern coast of Lake Erie were being bashed by up to 80 mph winds in Cleveland along with a dramatic drop in barometric pressure.